Turnaround Time: One Week

 Step 3: Filing of a Complaint

-• Drafting the Complaint: Essential components include all parties, what form of abuse occurred, and what damages are pursued.
+• Drafting the Complaint: Include parties, type of abuse, and damages sought.

-• Filing Procedures: Gaining comprehension over the jurisdiction and venue requirements.
+• Filing Procedures: Follow jurisdiction and venue requirements carefully.

 Step 4: Discovery Phase